 Heather continues to be a bit of a jack-of-all-trades (she is, after all, a perennial multipotentialite): rediscovering and dot-connecting her artistic practice on the one hand, and designing and editing digital content for both Working Together and Greaterthan on the other.
 And on the edges of all that, Heather also manages to find time to nerd out with Stefan on the theory and practice of group process, sociology, complexity science, media and communications, economics, etc. With some fellow participants from our microsociology monthly meetup, we’ve particularly enjoyed the work of Cynthia Kurtz, first doing a deep dive into her book Confluence, and now Stefan is taking her practicum on Participatory Narrative Inquiry.

 Stefan has transitioned all his consulting to collaborative networks where he can more easily team up with peers to deliver longer-term org transformation projects.
 To this end, Stefan is now a partner at Greaterthan where he’s been working on larger, longer-term client projects through GT, as well as a number of internal initiatives, and co-facilitating Liberating Structures Studio with Susan Basterfield.
 Stefan also supports BASE Associates on some projects, has been collaborating with Tomomi Sasaki and Andrea Darabos on a/sync, and is collaborating with folks in Permaculture Colab from time to time.
-He looks forward to deepening relationships and projects with others working at the front line of the polycrisis and all the transitions and transformations this entails.
+He looks forward to deepening relationships with others working at the front line of the polycrisis and all the transitions and transformations this entails.